vimark1/git-switch/README.md

 Switch between your most used branches

-`git switch` is a simple git utility to let you swicth branches in a project.
-The nice thing about it, is that it let's you pick from a list of recently used branchs, rather than all your 100+ branches.
+`git switch` is a simple, easy-to-use git utility that allows you to quickly switch between your most used branches.
+Rather than having to trawl through a full list of all the branches in your repo, `git switch` lets you pick from a shortlist of your most commonly used branches, making managing your branches much easier and speeding up your workflow.

 ## Install

-You can simply download the scripts in anyway you like and make sure to put the program into your `$PATH`
+To install `git switch`, simply download the scripts in this repo and include the program in `$PATH`.

-Following runtime dependencies need to be also installed:
+### Dependencies

+You'll need to install the following dependencies to get `git switch` up and running:

 * [fzf](https://github.com/junegunn/fzf)